Home health for diabetes management and complications

 Skilled Nursing

-Insulin injection teaching and supervised self-administration practice, blood glucose monitoring and logging, hypoglycemia and hyperglycemia recognition and management, comprehensive diabetic foot inspection (nails, skin integrity, calluses, sensation), medication reconciliation across all diabetes-related drugs, and diet and carbohydrate counseling tailored to the patient's eating patterns.
+Insulin injection teaching and supervised self-administration practice, blood glucose monitoring and logging, hypoglycemia and hyperglycemia recognition and management, comprehensive diabetic foot inspection, medication reconciliation, diet and carbohydrate counseling

 Physical Therapy

-Exercise program design for blood glucose control, safe mobility assessment and training for patients with peripheral neuropathy, fall prevention programs addressing proprioception deficits, and exercise management for patients with peripheral vascular disease to improve circulation safely.
+Exercise program design for blood glucose control, safe mobility assessment and training for patients with peripheral neuropathy, fall prevention programs addressing proprioception deficits, exercise management for peripheral vascular disease

 Occupational Therapy

-Adaptive tools and techniques for insulin self-management in patients with limited hand dexterity or vision impairment, meal preparation adaptations for diabetes-friendly cooking, and daily routine restructuring to support glucose monitoring adherence.
+Adaptive tools and techniques for insulin self-management in patients with limited hand dexterity or vision impairment, meal preparation adaptations for diabetes-friendly cooking, daily routine restructuring to support glucose monitoring adherence

 Medical Social Work